Agostino Roscelli: Life

-Seeing a great need for change, Agostino set about forming a new type of job training for girls.
+Seeing a great need for change, Roscelli set about forming a new type of job training for girls.
 He gathered together a group of young women, and with them founded a "sewing workshop", in which girls could receive practical and professional training as well as Christian instruction.
 Not wanting to neglect the boys, he would also found a "young craftsman" institute for them in 1858.
-He would later go on to establish a residential school to train young women who were in danger of starvation or falling into prostitution because they had no support.
+He would later go on to establish a residential school to train young women who might otherwise starve or become prostitutes.

 In 1872 Agostino began a ministry to prisoners, working especially with those condemned to death.
 Two years later, in 1874, he was appointed Warden and Chaplain of the new provincial orphanage, Monte dei Fieschine, a post he held for 22 years.
-During that time he would baptize over 8,000 children, as well as providing care for young single mothers, not condemning them but seeing them as simple souls led astray on account of lack of rewarding work.
+During that time he would baptize over 8,000 children, as well as providing care for young single mothers.

 He lived in an atmosphere of intense prayer, something that would inspire those around him, and especially his helpers.
 The women who ran the sewing workshop, known as "Roscelli's Collaborators", decided their mission would be greatly helped if they were to consecrate themselves to Christ in a more formal way.
-Agostino was reluctant to start a religious congregation, but was encouraged to seek the advice and approval of Pope Pius IX.
+Roscelli was reluctant to start a religious congregation, but was encouraged to seek the advice and approval of Pope Pius IX.

-Pope Pius IX's reply was simple, "May God bless you and your good works".
-This was what Agostino needed however, and he would go on to found the Institute of Sisters of the Immaculata on 15 October 1876.
+Pope Pius IX's reply was simple: "May God bless you and your good works".
+This was what Roscelli needed however, and he would go on to found the Institute of Sisters of the Immaculata on 15 October 1876.

-Agostino would induct the first of the nuns a week later, going on to act as their spiritual director.
+Roscelli would induct the first of the nuns a week later, going on to act as their spiritual director.
 He would oversee the early growth of the order beyond Genoa, and eventually beyond Italy.

-Till the very end of his life, Agostino would describe himself simply as a "poor priest", ever humble as to his accomplishments.
-On 7 May 1902, he died of natural causes in Genoa, Italy.
+Till the very end of his life, Roscelli would describe himself simply as a "poor priest", ever humble as to his accomplishments.
+On 7 May 1902, he died of natural causes in Genoa.
 He was 83 years old.

 Sainthood

-The road to sainthood started for Agostino on 18 January 1932, when the informative, or information gathering process began.
+The road to sainthood started for Roscelli on 18 January 1932, when the informative, or information gathering process began.
+His cause was formally opened on 29 May 1939, and he was given the title Servant of God.
+The review of his spiritual writings began on 29 October 1941.

 After nearly 50 more years, his cause for sainthood was officially declared on 11 September 1980.
-Nine years later, on 21 December 1989, Agostino was declared Venerable by Pope John Paul II in a decree of heroic virtues.
+Nine years later, on 21 December 1989, Roscelli was declared Venerable by Pope John Paul II in a decree of heroic virtues.

 Beatification

-On 17 May 1995, Agostino was officially declared Blessed by Pope John Paul II.
+On 17 May 1995, Roscelli was officially declared Blessed by Pope John Paul II.

 Canonization

-99 years after his death, Agostino was officially declared a saint by Pope John Paul II on 10 June 2001.
+99 years after his death, Roscelli was officially declared a saint by Pope John Paul II on 10 June 2001.